 I have written a certain amount about that, run some workshops and contributed to various government enquiries.
 That material is tucked away at the very end of this website.

-Having benefitted hugely from attending a parenting course many years ago, I went on to train and delivered such courses at various schools and organisations.
+This idea fed into my note about parenting on this website.
+Having benefited hugely from attending a parenting course many years ago, (as well as reading books and attending a workshop with Steve, I went on to train and deliver such courses at various schools and organisations.
 The notes that I used and offered to participants are at Some ideas about parenting

 The most recent development has been running workshops.
 These were initially within my own firm and subsequently for other firms and barristers’ chambers and national organisations like the Association of Lawyers for Children and the Family Law Bar Association (FLBA).